Skip to Content

 • You have very severe disabilities or loss of limb(s)

-• you have a spouse, children, or dependent parents
+• You have a spouse, children or dependent parents

-• you have a seriously disabled spouse
+• You have a seriously disabled spouse

 Note: If you have more than one child or your spouse receives Aid and Attendance benefits (signified by A&A in the table cell below), be sure to include the figures from the "Add" row.

-How do I Apply for VA Disability Benefits?
+How Do I Apply for VA Disability Benefits?

 The Department of Veterans Affairs recommends eligible Veterans apply for disability compensation benefits through the VA's eBenefits online portal.
-However, Veterans may also apply by mail with VA Form 21-526EZ, in person at your regional benefits office, or with help from a trained professional.
+However, Veterans may also apply by mail with VA Form 21-526EZ, in person at your regional benefits office or with help from a trained professional.

-In any case, you will need access to your DD214 (or equivalent discharge or separation papers), the medical evidence of the disability, and dependency records (marriage license and children's birth certificates).
+In any case, you will need access to your DD214 (or equivalent discharge or separation papers), the medical evidence of the disability and dependency records (marriage license and children's birth certificates).

 If you have yet to separate from service, you may still apply using the Benefits Delivery at Discharge (BDD) program.
 To be eligible for the BDD, you must:

-• Be on full-time active duty (including members of the National Guard, Reserve, or Coast Guard), and
+• Be on full-time active duty (including members of the National Guard, Reserve, or Coast Guard),

-• Have a known separation date, and
+• Have a known separation date and

 • Your separation date is in the next 90 to 180 days